orstavik/JoiComponents/book/chapter11_event_comp/Pattern1_EventComposition.md

    This opens up both the discussion about what `preventDefault()` is all about, and how CSS-properties such as `userSelect` provide a modern alternative to `preventDefault()` to control native, composed events and actions.
    The chapter extends the `mouse-dragging` example from chapter 5.
+Name MouseGrab? ref D J Trump?

 11. **CaptureTouch**.
 This pattern is principally the same as CapturedEventType.
    However, since touch-based gestures is a mayor player in the composed events game,